-Preserve judiciary, protect democracy: 4 SC judges hold unprecedented press meet
+SC admin not in order, democracy at stake, say 4 top judges in open dissent

 The four – Justices J Chelameswar, Ranjan Gogoi, Madan Lokur and Kurien Joseph – addressed the media at Justice Chelameswar’s home, an event that Chelameswar said was “extraordinary in the history of any nation” but that they were “compelled” to do it.

-Justice Chelameswar said the “administration of the Supreme Court was not in order and many things which are less than desirable have happened in last few months”.
+The judges went public with their grievances against Chief Justice of India Dipak Misra, saying “unless the judiciary was preserved, democracy can’t be protected in the country”.
+The justices did not elaborate on the issues "only to avoid embarrassing the institution but note that such departures have already damaged the image of this institution to some extent".

+They sent a seven-page letter to the Chief Justice, (read below), saying while he was the "master of the roster", he was "only the first among equals -- nothing more or nothing less".
+It looks like they did not agree with the allocation of work by Chief Justice Dipak Misra.

-Justice Chelameswar added: “We collectively tried to persuade Chief Justice of India (Dipak Misra) that certain things aren't in order… so take remedial measures, but unfortunately our efforts failed.”
+Justice Chelameswar said: “We collectively tried to persuade Chief Justice of India (Dipak Misra) that certain things aren't in order… so take remedial measures, but unfortunately our efforts failed.”

 “Let the nation decide that,” Justice Chelameswar said when asked if the Chief Justice of India should be impeached.